polyaxon/polyaxon/docs/templates/experimentation/save_resume_restart.md

 ### Resuming with Pytorch

-Depending on how you saved your model with pytorch, i.e. overriding or creating multiple checkpoints, you can resume training, by using the pytorch load function
+Depending on how you saved your model with pytorch, i.e. overriding or creating multiple checkpoints, you can resume training by using the pytorch load function

 ```python
 the_model = TheModelClass(*args, **kwargs)